 Welcome To Year 6's Class Page!!

 Hello, and welcome to Year 6's Page.
 Over the course of the year, you will find information here about what the pupils are learning in class, examples of their excellent work, and photos of them exploring and having fun learning new things.
+If you have any queries, please do not hesitate to contact either Mrs Salza or Mr Willis.

-PE Days Spring One term:
+PE Days Autumn One Term

-6K - Tuesday
+6W - Tuesday and Friday

-6S - Friday
+6S - Tuesday and Friday

 Check out our videos on the four operations: